bjornmeansbear/lectureScripts/ClimateDesigners.md

 Well, my carbon sequestering book is currently just an idea for some possible future; but the conversations that Eric and Marc and I started over that idea turned into a longer discussion of teaching climate science and climate activism in college design courses.

 A few phone calls later, and suddenly this is more than something hypothetical.
 Marc and his business partner Sarah Harrison helped launch Climate Designers as a networking hub in the fall of 2019.
 And then ever since the project and community launched Eric, Marc, and I have been working on Climate Designers EDU.
+Our goal is to “…graduate the next wave of design leaders who are solving our climate crisis.”
+In order to do this, we developed this list of questions:
+    1. What skills do students need to have in order to address our climate crisis?
+    2. How can design educators support students as they start their path to becoming climate designers?

 ## Designers taking climate action